Black trousers with Light blue Oxford shirt— a women's outfit

 Why it works

 Two pieces, multiple occasions.
 The black trousers brings when the dress code is hard, black is the safest answer.
 The light blue oxford shirt answers it — reads slightly more casual than white.
-Black or white against pastel is the cleanest spring contrast available.
+Pastel reads brightest against pure black and melts into sorbet against white — both work; decide whether the day calls for contrast or softness.

 The formality gap between these two pieces is wide — black trousers sits at level 5, light blue oxford shirt at level 3.
 The outfit lives in the smart-casual zone, leaning toward whichever piece you accessorise to.